 suggests that if marriage counseling does not incorporate the goal of relationship improvement, the likelihood of a divorce increases substantially.

 Lesson for Couples Seeking Marital Help

-Those seeking third-party assistance to resolve marital conflict should learn the approach this individual has and the role he or she intends to play before committing to their process.
+Those seeking third-party assistance to resolve marital conflict should learn the approach this individual has and the role he or she intends to play before committing to their process Are they goal-oriented and solutions-focused?
 Are they willing to fight for the preservation of your marriage?
 Are they willing to help the two of you engage in dialogue and activities that will cause your relationship to become reinvigorated?
 Author Jim Kinnison notes, "Simply being licensed by a government is no guarantee marriage counselors have any wisdom or ability to help correct any but the most superficial problems in a relationship."
 Infidelity expert Dr. Shirley Glass is more direct.
 "If your therapist just sits back and watches your exchanges without providing any structure or direction, it may be time for a change."

 The lesson to be learned here is that if there is no explicit goal of rebuilding the relationship at the beginning of the process, disappointment will more likely be experienced at the end.
 Such was the case for Stephanie and Max.
 They ended up getting divorced.